A toxic workplace can make or break your small business. Here are some signs of trouble to look for and ways to change course.

 A toxic workplace is an environment that encourages in-fighting and internal competition.
 This destructive atmosphere often results in low morale, plummeting productivity, and mistrust among colleagues and management.

-Several signs point to a toxic workplace or that an environment that is becoming toxic.
+Several signs point to a toxic workplace or indicate that an environment is becoming toxic.
 Some of those are:

 - Poor communication